 Typically, therapy occurs in a 60-minute session.
 The first session is spent getting to know you and establishing a relationship in which you feel safe and able to share.
 We work with you to develop goals and set timelines for your goals.

-All clients will be offered a minimum of twelve (12) sessions with their assigned case manager and/or therapist.
+All clients will be offered a minimum of ten (10) sessions with their assigned therapist and 4-6 sessions with a case manager *.
 These sessions begin after paperwork has been created with your help, your therapist/case manager will meet with the team and their supervisor to determine the length of services and what other resources Peace House can offer you to assist in reaching your goals.

 Group therapy sessions offered by Peace House include: